 Justin regularly acts in TCC litigation, domestic and international arbitrations, adjudication and mediation.
 Recent cases of particular interest in court include Rust Consulting Ltd v PB Ltd (trials before Akenhead J and Edwards-Stuart J and two subsequent appeals in the Court of Appeal with David Thomas QC), Alstom v SOMI (claim for an injunction), U&M v KCM (resisting an anti-suit injunction in the commercial court) and Atkins v Secretary of State for Transport (appeal from an arbitrator).
 Outside the TCC Justin recently defeated a US$57 million adjudication claim.

 Justin Mort has appeared in numerous cases arising under the Housing Grants, Construction and Regeneration Act 1996, both relating to adjudication enforcement and to the Act generally.
+In August 2013 he successfully argued that a collateral warranty was a construction contract for the purposes of the 1996 Act (Parkwood Leisure Ltd v Laing O’Rourke Wales and West Ltd).
 He assisted the contractor in the preparation of the House of Lords appeal in Melville Dundas v Wimpey BLR 257.

-Justin Mort is recommended as a leading junior in construction both in Chambers and Partners and in the Legal 500
+Justin Mort is recommended as a leading junior in in Chambers and Partners for construction (band 1) and energy & natural resources.
+He is also recommended for construction in Chambers Global and the Legal 500.

 “A strong, forceful advocate who is completely at home in the TCC”...“for a complicated construction matter he will really get into the fine detail and rip it apart”...“he thinks a lot about a case and sees all its nuances”...“good option for handling something that requires a hard-edged commercial settlement.”